honojs/middleware/packages/auth-js/README.md

-# Next Auth middleware for Hono
+# Auth js middleware for Hono

 This is a [Auth js](https://next-auth.js.org) third-party middleware for [Hono](https://github.com/honojs/hono).